 - A tenant looking to move out, at least a one month notice must be given to the landlord before the tenant vacates.

 - Landlords have the right to charge late fees on rent payments once it has passed a day after the rent’s due date.
 These late fees must be disclosed in the lease.
 There is no cap on this late fee, with the only provision stating that the late fee should be “reasonable.”

 - Landlords in Texas have the right to enter a rented unit to carry out their responsibilities including making necessary repairs, showing the unit to prospective tenants, and inspecting the unit.

 - A landlord must follow Texas law and not retaliate against a tenant who chooses to exercise their legal rights or complain in good faith.

 - They must make legally required disclosures

 - Meeting state security deposit limits and return rules

-- Following state rent rules and registering their property
+- Following state rent rules and registering their rental

 - And a landlord must always comply with anti-discrimination state laws